The dangerous challenge that Alexa threw to a 10-year-old girl and made Amazon change its settings

 The girl’s mother, Kristin Livdahl, described the incident on Twitter.

-It was then that the Echo speaker suggested that the girl take part in the challenge she had “found on the web”.
+That’s when the Echo speaker suggested that the girl take part in the challenge she had “found on the web.”

 The dangerous activity, known as “the penny challenge,” began circulating on TikTok and other social media about a year ago..